KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 All information related to this can be found in the [Solid-OIDC specification](https://solid.github.io/solid-oidc/).

-First we will show an example of how authentication works, after we will provide an explanation of why exactly this works.
+First we show an example of how authentication works, after which we provide an explanation of why exactly this works.

 ### Authentication client
 The de facto solution for authenticating with a Solid server is the